SmartlyDressedGames/Unturned-Docs/docs/source/assets/ModHooks.rst

 Custom Weather Event Hook
 `````````````````````````

-Events for a specific custom `Weather Asset <WeatherAsset.rst>`_.
+Events for a specific custom :ref:`Weather Asset <doc_assets_weather>`.
 Any map can have an unlimited number of weather types and weather listeners.

 Event Instigators
 -----------------